 For only $30, you can test the wits of your group while trying to complete the escape room challenge, but there’s only one twist—it’s haunted.
 The Fright Nite Manor is one place you don’t want to get stuck inside.
 However, the cold Alaskan air won’t be the only thing giving you chills at this attraction.

-Spend a few nights at the Inlet Tower Hotel & Suites, and you’re sure to experience the spooky activity happening.
+Spend a few nights at the Inlet Tower Hotel & Suites, and you’re sure to see why this deserves a spot on our spooky places list.
 Of course, for $121 per night, you would think playing in the halls is unacceptable but ghosts have different rules.
 And if your alarm clock doesn’t get you up, a mysterious man sitting at your bedside will surely do the trick.

 Nobody knows why the Igloo City Hotel was abandoned, but you’ll quickly see what keeps people away.
 Take a pitstop during your excursion in Denali National Park to visit the spooky hotel.
 You may be greeted by a ghost woman standing in the windows and unexplainable flickering lights in a place with no power.